neondatabase/website/content/docs/extensions/pg_embedding.md

 ## Upgrade to pg_embedding with on-disk indexes

-The `pg_embedding` extension version in Neon was updated on August 2, 2023, to add support for on-disk index creation and additional distance metrics.
+The `pg_embedding` extension version in Neon was updated on August 2, 2023 to add support for on-disk index creation and additional distance metrics.
 If you installed `pg_embedding` before this date, please upgrade to the new version following the instructions below.

-Previously, an HNSW indexes were created in memory.
+Previously, HNSW indexes were created in memory and would be recreated on first access after a compute restart.
 Also, in addition to Euclidean (L2) distance, the new version of `pg_embedding` supports Cosine and Manhattan distance metrics.

 Upgrading to the new version of `pg_embedding` requires dropping the extension with existing HNSW indexes, releasing memory held by HNSW indexes, reinstalling the `pg_embedding` extension, and re-creating your HNSW indexes.